Free cookie consent management tool by TermsFeed Generator Update cookies preferences

 The word AND is registered as a trademark in the UK for printed publications and writing services.
 Clearly, that doesn’t mean you can’t use the word AND in your written work.
 But it could prevent you from supplying printed publications under the brand name AND.

-In practice, it’s common for artists to register a host of trademarks to use with merchandise, and you can find more examples at the World Trademark Review: Taylor Swift’s trademarks fuel media misreporting and protest songs.
+In practice, it’s common for artists to register a host of trademarks to use with merchandise, and you can find more examples by searching the World Trademark Review for Taylor Swift's trademark applications.